 Difficulty: Moderate

-Fees and Reservations: Reservations are required and cost $6/night/tent pad.
-Camping fees are $10/person/night
+Fees and Reservations: Reservations and camping fees are required.

-This incredible trail near Valemount follows the Robson River uphill to Berg Lake, named for the glaciers crashing into it from Mount Robson, the tallest mountain in the Canadian Rockies.
+The Trail: The incredible Berg Lake Trail near Valemount follows the Robson River uphill to Berg Lake, named for the glaciers crashing into it from Mount Robson, the tallest mountain in the Canadian Rockies.
 Plan to spend a few days in the area to tackle spectacular day hikes.

-More Info: Get details on this hike in my Berg Lake Trail guide.
-For reservation info, see Mount Robson Provincial Park.
+- Get details on this hike in my Berg Lake Trail guide.

 Get My Books